kyotovision/public-shape-from-sky/README.md

 ## Prerequisites

 We tested our code with Python 3.8.10 on Ubuntu 20.04 LTS.
-Our code depends:
+Our code depends on the following modules.
 * bm3d
 * matplotlib
 * numba